Code-Institute-Submissions/msp-1-acephotography/README.md

   - By Ashwin himself

 ### Media
-- All photos used in this site are all courtesy of Ashwin Vijayaraghavan, owner of ACE Photography
+- All photos used in this site are courtesy of Ashwin Vijayaraghavan, owner of ACE Photography

 ### Information
 - No external sources were used for any information in the site.
 'About' text was provided by Ashwin.